Catastrophic Injury Lawyer

 The single leading cause of traumatic brain injuries, spinal cord injuries and non-combat traumatic amputations is motor vehicle accidents.
 Other common causes include falls and blunt force trauma.
 If you believe your injury is due to the negligence or intentional actions of somebody else, you are entitled to financial compensation.
 A catastrophic injury lawyer is essential in obtaining the full damage award you are legally entitled to.

-Your Legal Advocate in Orange and Riverside County
+Your Legal Advocate in California

 At Rizio Liberty Lipinsky of California, we understand your future depends upon financial compensation following a catastrophic injury, and we put our legal knowledge, experience and proven track record on the line to fight for the compensation you are due.
 Call us now at 888-292-8888 to schedule your initial no-cost strategy session, or complete and submit our online contact form today.